 She obtained her B.A. in Psychology from Smith College.

 Director of Legal, Organizing, & Advocacy Services

-He obtained his law degree from Columbia Law School in 2002.
+He obtained his law degree from Columbia Law School.

 Director of Weatherization

 Dan joined NMIC as Energy Auditor in 1992.
 He was promoted to Director of the Weatherization Assistance Program in 1993.
 Previously, he performed energy audits and was a construction manager in multi-family buildings for the Weatherization Department of New York City Housing Preservation and Development’s Energy Conservation Division.

 He has been an active board member of the Association for Energy Affordability (AEA) since 1995.
 In 2015 Mr. Rieber was appointed to the Division of Housing and Community Renewal’s (DHCR) Weatherization Assistance Program Policy Advisory Council (PAC).